DIY F/Stop Timer

 What it does:

-The "not implemented" features have placeholders in the code and they should appear in the next few months.
+The "not implemented" features have placeholders in the code and they may appear in the next few years.
 Missing features that are likely to stay missing for the foreseeable future are:

 Construction and Use